 What preparations are needed before laparoscopic surgery?

-Preoperative assessments include blood tests, imaging examinations (such as ultrasound or CT scans), and anesthesia risk evaluation by the physician.
+Preoperative assessments include blood tests, imaging examinations (such as ultrasound or CT scan), and anesthesia risk evaluation by the physician.
 Patients should fast for 8 hours and refrain from drinking for 4 hours before surgery.
 They should also inform the doctor of current medications, especially anticoagulants, to reduce bleeding risks during surgery.
 On the day of surgery, patients need to change into hospital gowns and remove all jewelry and metal objects.

 How can I relieve shoulder and neck pain after surgery?